 At some point in the early 1990s, my parents noticed my growing obsession with all things baseball and decided to give me some books on the subject.
 Nicholas Dawidoff’s The Catcher Was a Spy was a superb telling of the story of Moe Berg.
 Bobby Bragan’s whitewashed memoir was decidedly less enthralling.
 Perhaps most memorable is the red white and blue cover of Bill James’ The Politics of Glory, a book that introduced me to looking beyond the stats presented on baseball cards and dispelled the mystique surrounding the Hall of Fame.

-The book, later republished as Whatever Happened to the Hall of Fame, sought to break out the factors made enshrinement most likely.
-Working from this point and using historical case studies to make his points, James then attempts to create a framework for gauging active players’ odds of eventually making it to Cooperstown.
+The book, later republished as Whatever Happened to the Hall of Fame, sought to break out the factors that made enshrinement most likely.
+Working from this point and using historical case studies, James then attempts to create a framework for gauging active players’ odds of eventually making it to Cooperstown.
 I did not fully understand the intent of the book at that time.
 I agreed with James that the Hall’s selection process was flawed, but mistook his attempts to model that process as him putting forward his own ideas for a replacement system.
 Only upon a much later reading did I realize my mistake.

 There was, however, a singular vignette that stayed with me from the first time I went through the book.
 James devotes an entire chapter to the diverging professional paths of Jerry Priddy and Phil Rizzuto, a pair of Yankee prospects who could have easily seen their careers switch places if not for a difference in temperament.